lixin2002cn/lixin2002cn/README.md

 - 📫 Email: 2561551088@qq.com
 - 📨 I want to make a pen pal
 - :man_student: Bachelor's degree, Shandong University, School of Information, Communication Engineering.
-- :man_technologist: Will enter the University of Chinese Academy of Sciences in September 2024 to pursue a doctoral degree, with the research direction being optical remote sensing signal processing
+- :man_technologist: Will enter the University of Chinese Academy of Sciences in September 2024 to pursue a doctoral degree, with the research direction being optical remote sensing signal processing.
+- 📄 These are projects I attended:
+  * a cascade transformer for computational imaging
+  * RS(remote sensing) super resolution using deep learning
+  * use deep learning to detect pneumonia
+  * action recognition using C3D, P3D and so on
+  * future frames prediction using openstl

 <!---
 lixin2002cn/lixin2002cn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.